 OiNK finished its regular run in 1988 but a couple of years later I was in my second year of grammar school and a new kid had joined our class.
-Because he hadn’t been taught Latin in the first year of where he came from he had to sit out those lessons, and officially was meant to use the 35 minutes in that classroom to study.
+Because he hadn’t been taught Latin in the first year of his previous school he had to sit out those lessons, and was meant to use the 35 minutes of that classroom to study.
 On one occasion however, I happened to have the OiNK!
-Summer Collection with me, the final special released after the comic had finished it was made up almost entirely of reprint material.
+Summer Collection with me, the final special released after the comic had finished made up almost entirely of reprint material.
 The next page from this issue was one of those reprints.

 Of course, the official meaning of the word you’ve probably spotted is “a tube made of fur or other warm material into which the hands are placed for warmth”, which you can clearly see in the illustration.
 However, the dictionary also lists the word as ‘vulgar slang’ and, being an immature 12-year-old boy at the time (as we all were) it took him rather by surprise, to say the least.
 I can remember being physically sore trying to hold my breath to stop myself from laughing after this happened!
 Just another fantastic OiNK memory.

 I crease up every time I see that shark sitting on top of the shallow waters with its cheeky grin and crazy eyes.
-I’ll admit I was a somewhat lazy kid when it came to brushing my teeth and generally looking after myself, but that would all change with a later strip in OiNK which we’ll get to eventually (it’s the one that scared me that I mentioned above).
+I’ll admit I was a somewhat lazy kid when it came to brushing my teeth and generally looking after myself, but that would all change with a later strip in OiNK which we’ll get to eventually (the one that scared me).
 But for now, I do love the moral at the end of this particular strip, with the usual wording flipped on its head.

 So it’s Lew Stringer who brings the issue to a close with a full-colour strip on the back page.
-But it’s not just any strip, it’s all told in rhyme, something Lew seemed to really enjoy as he’d do it quite a few times during OiNK’s lifespan.
+But it’s not just any strip, it’s told in rhyme, something Lew seemed to really enjoy as he’d do it quite a few times for OiNK.
 This particular strip focusses on one of the truly great pieces of 80s technology, the personal stereo (or ‘Walkman’ as most of us called it after Sony’s name became ubiquitous with the devices).
 So with music playing a central role here the rhyming captions are the perfect way to tell the story.